Advice for composers writing music for the ocarina

 The ranges provided by each chamber of both of these systems is discussed in detail in the article Multichamber ocarinas and their tuning systems.

-There are harmony ocarinas but they use a completely different fingering system with the chambers tuned at a close interval like a third, one chamber fingered by each hand.
+There is another type of multichamber called a 'harmony ocarina' that is designed to play in harmony with itself, but their design and fingering system is completely different.
+Typically two chambers are tuned at a close interval like a third.
+The notes are tuned to sound at the same preassure, and one chamber is fingered by each hand.
 They have a much more limited range, typically an octave or less.

 Subholes